MikeHopley/ftl-ships-strategy/index.md

 At pulsars, a single Zoltan Shield layer will completely absorb the ion pulse.
 Bizarrely, this only works *when you have a shields system*.
 Before then, pulsars will *ignore* the Zoltan Shield.

-Sector 1 distress beacons are worth visiting, but guaranteed fights are better.
+Sector 1 distress beacons are well worth visiting, but guaranteed fights are better.
 You have a clone bay, plus blue options from the Rock (good), Slug (weak), and beam (weak).
 Note that Long-Ranged Scanners effectively decrease the value of unmarked beacons.

 ### Balance Mod